 - If your hot tub is outdoors, it will be exposed to insects, leaves, twigs, etc. and if it is indoors, dust and other debris can get in.
 So, keeping your hot tub covered when not in use can help to reduce the dust, dirt, etc. getting into it.
 Also, this means lesser chemical usage to keep the hot tub clean.

 - It is important to drain your hot tub completely and clean it once in 3 to 4 months.
 When you’re doing this, it’s a good idea to use a flush product to remove any biofilm from the plumbing.
+Check for leaks.
 Scrub your hot tub and then refill it with fresh water and you’re all set for a relaxing soak again.

 The Final Word